Niagara Residence Applications OPEN MONDAY, FEBRUARY 2nd, 2026 at 9 AM (EST). To apply, please click here.

 You can apply for Residence by filling out the online application through the online Housing Portal.
 Applications will be accepted at any time on a first-come, first-serve basis and is subject to availability.

-Please note: When you apply for Residence you are required to pay a non-refundable $100 application fee.
+Please note: When you apply for Residence you are required to pay a non-refundable $100 application fee per application.

 Summer Semester

-All applications received from February 1 to March 31 will be waitlisted by the date the residence receives the application fee.
+All applications received from February 1 (or next business day) to March 31 will be waitlisted by the date the residence receives the application fee.

 Acceptances will begin to go out on or before March 31.